bryandj/dsc-mod-4-project-online-ds-ft-090919/README.md

 <img src="images/results.png"/>

-## Recommendations
+## Business Recommendations

-#### After performing time series analysis on the top 5 zipcodes in the greater atlanta area, I recommend investing in 3:
+#### After performing time series analysis on the top 5 zip codes in the Greater Atlanta Area, I recommend investing in 3:

 #### 1) 30080 (Smyrna, GA) -> 10-yr return = 430.62%
 #### 2) 30101 (Acworth, GA) -> 10-yr return = 141.87%
 #### 3) 30066 (Marietta, GA) -> 10-yr return = 124.46%

-#### The predicted return on investment for zipcode 30080 is much higher than the other, look in Smyrna, GA first.
+#### The predicted return on investment for zip code 30080 is much higher than the other, look in Smyrna, GA first.

 ## Future Work

 * Include 2019 and 2020 data
 * Include impact of COVID-19 on real estate prices
-* Change "Best Zipcode" definition
+* Change "Best Zip code" definition
 * Change risk averse criteria to a very risky criteria